 NEXT Renewable Fuels, Inc., referred to as NEXT, is proposing to construct a renewable diesel, renewable naphtha, and renewable jet fuel manufacturing facility at the Port of Columbia County's Port Westward Industrial Park in Clatskanie.

-The proposed facility will receive and process recycled organic materials and raw oil feedstocks including used cooking oil, vegetable oils and animal fats to produce renewable fuel products that work just like their petroleum-based equivalents.
-NEXT expects to produce 37,500 barrels (1.58 million gallons) per day at start-up, and anticipate growing to more than 50,000 barrels (2.1 million gallons) per day at full capacity.
+The proposed facility plans to receive and process recycled organic materials and raw oil feedstocks including used cooking oil, vegetable oils and animal fats to produce renewable fuel products that work just like their petroleum-based equivalents.
+NEXT expects to produce 1.58 million gallons per day at start-up, and anticipates growing to more than 2.1 million gallons per day at full capacity.
 Renewable fuel products will be shipped offsite via pipelines, trucks, and railcars, pending market conditions.
 The facility is planning to open in 2024.